Conway's Game of Life on the BLiTTER

-Inspired by Paranoid’s BLiTTER FAQ, I learned that you can do cool things with the halftone pattern registers and the smudge mode of the blitter.
-Enabling smudge mode basically turns the halftone pattern into a 16 entry lookup table.
-Paranoid uses that to implement saturated increments and chunky to planar conversions (albeit slightly slower than the fastest m68k solution using movep instructions, it could still be useful in some cases.)
+Inspired by Paranoid’s BLiTTER FAQ, I learned that enabling smudge mode turns the halftone pattern into a 16-entry lookup table.
+Paranoid uses this to implement saturated increments and chunky to planar conversions (albeit slightly slower than the fastest m68k solution using movep instructions, it could still be useful in some cases.)

 Note: For the rest of this article I assume you have some knowledge of how the Blitter works.
 I recommend taking a look at Paranoid’s FAQ and Atari’s official docs if you need a brush-up.